derlio/golang-study/en/The Laws of Reflection.md

 Russ Cox has written a [detailed blog post](http://research.swtch.com/2009/12/go-data-structures-interfaces.html) about the representation of interface values in Go.
 It's not necessary to repeat the full story here, but a simplified summary is in order.

-A variable of interface type stores a pair: the concrete value assigned to the variable, and that value's type descriptor.
+A variable of interface type stores a pair: **the concrete value assigned to the variable, and that value's type descriptor**.
 To be more precise, the value is the underlying concrete data item that implements the interface and the type describes the full type of that item.
 For instance, after
 ```
 var r io.Reader
 tty, err := os.OpenFile("/dev/tty", os.0_RDWR, 0)